-Finance, Risk Management and Audit Committee
+Finance, Risk Management and Audit Committee Charter

 The Finance, Risk Management and Audit Committee (the “Committee”) has been appointed by the Board of Directors (the “Board”) of Insperity, Inc. (the “Company”) to assist the Board in fulfilling its responsibility to oversee the financial affairs, risk management, accounting and financial reporting processes and audits of financial statements of the Company by reviewing and monitoring (i) the financial affairs of the Company, (ii) the integrity of the Company’s financial statements, (iii) the Company’s compliance with legal and regulatory requirements, (iv) the independent auditor’s (the “external auditors”) qualifications, independence and performance, (v) the performance of the personnel responsible for the Company’s internal audit function (the “internal auditors”) and the Company’s internal audit program, and (vi) the Company’s policies and procedures with respect to risk management, as well as other matters which may come before it as directed by the BoardPursuant to the Sarbanes-Oxley Act of 2002 and the rules and regulations of the Securities and Exchange Commission (the “SEC”), the Committee shall be directly responsible for the appointment (subject to shareholder ratification), compensation, retention and oversight of the work of the Company’s external auditors.

 The Committee shall have and may exercise all the powers of the Board, except as may be prohibited by law, with respect to all matters encompassed by this Charter, and all the power and authority required under the Sarbanes-Oxley Act of 2002The Committee shall prepare the report required by the rules of the SEC to be included in the Company’s annual proxy statement.

 While the Committee has the responsibilities and powers set forth in this Charter, it is not the duty of the Committee to plan or conduct audits or to determine that the Company’s financial statements and disclosures are complete and accurate and are in accordance with generally accepted accounting principles and applicable rules and regulationsThe Board and the Committee recognize that the Company’s management is responsible for preparing the Company’s financial statements and the external auditors are responsible for auditing those financial statements.
 Therefore, the Board and the Committee’s responsibility is one of oversight.

 Membership and Meetings

 The Committee shall consist of the number of directors fixed from time to time by the Board, but not less than three.
 The members of the Committee shall be appointed by the Board in its discretion and upon the recommendation of the Nominating and Corporate Governance Committee.
 The Board intends that the members of the Committee shall meet the independence, financial literacy and experience requirements of the New York Stock Exchange (“NYSE”), Section 10A(m)(3) of the Securities Exchange Act of 1934 (the “Exchange Act”) and the rules and regulations of the SECAt least one member of the Committee shall be a person who the Board determines is an “audit committee financial expert,” as defined by the rules promulgated by the SEC.
 Committee members may be removed by a majority vote of the Board in its discretion.
-No member of the Committee may serve as a member of in excess of three other public company audit committees except where the Board determines that such service would not impair the ability of the member to effectively serve on the Committee.
+No member of the Committee may serve as a member of in excess of two other public company audit committees except where the Board determines that such service would not impair the ability of the member to effectively serve on the Committee.